Oklahoma Tobacco Settlement Endowment Trust

 Board of Directors

-The Executive Director will report directly to the Board.
+The Executive Director will report directly to board.
 The responsibilities will include setting specific program goals and ensuring they are achieved through the effective management of staff and well-defined outreach engagement with a variety of constituents in both the public and private sectors.
-As it relates to managing the staff, the Executive Director will ensure fulfillment of responsibilities and accountability by directing the collective effort of the staff in accordance with the mission of TSET, board policies and meeting specific program and event goals aligned with persuasively addressing the hazards of tobacco use, obesity, and other health issues.
+As it relates to managing the staff, the Executive Director will ensure fulfillment of responsibilities and accountability by directing the collective effort of the staff in accordance with the mission of TSET, board policies and meeting specific program and event goals aligned with persuasively addressing the hazards of tobacco use and other health issues.
 The Executive Director will be called upon to lead and develop a responsive and successful team and create a constructive results driven culture.

 The Executive Director will use strong communications and relationship building abilities to collaborate with other public and private organizations in the interest of identifying mutual opportunities to optimize involvement and impact.